Xakkusu/p4-build-your-dream/README.md

 ![Build post hover Content](documentation/features/card-hover.png)

-- The build post are previewed with an image, the title, the tags, the author, the created time and the number of likes.
+- The build posts are previewed with an image, the title, the tags, the author, the created time and the number of likes.
 - There is a maximum number of posts being shown per page which is 8.
 - When hovering a post the content slightly lowers itself and gets a bit darker.
 This indicates to the user that it is interactable and when the user selects one post they will be redirected to the post.